 However, Verstappen took the lions share of the points in 2018.
 The evidence is that Ricciardo was still delivering though.
 His last Red Bull win was proof of this; taking victory at Monaco despite a large power deficit for the majority of the race.
 In the second half of the year Ricciardo suffered from poor reliability, and this, combined with a desire to be a team leader caused him to voluntarily leave Red Bull for Renault, a team who had not secured a podium in several years.

 Ricciardo was tasked with leading the Renault team to success.
 Although signed on only a 2 year deal, the relationship was seen as a long-term project.
 The team remained firmly in the midfield in 2019, and mistakes creeped into Ricciardo’s driving as frustrations grew.
 Before the 2020 season his faith in the team had deteriorated and he chose to leave for 2021, with an upturn in form coming too late to keep him on board.
 Ricciardo easily outscored his Renault teammates (Hülkenberg and Ocon) across both years, and the evidence is that he was still performing at a high level compared to the majority of the grid, even if he wasn’t quite at his absolute peak.
 He was ranked the 4th best driver of 2020 by the model.

-For 2021 he partners Lando Norris at McLaren, whose rating is still in flux.
 The evidence seems to suggest that Ricciardo is best in a competitive car, and he can let frustrations come out on track if the team is not delivering.
 However, Ricciardo at his best is as good as anyone.